Mastering Notion's Learning Curve: A Beginner's Guide to Getting Started

 • Blocks

-Within a page or database, you can build your content using blocks.
+Within a page or database, you build your content using blocks.
 Blocks include headings, paragraphs, bullet points, images, and more.
-Each block is modular—allowing you to rearrange, edit, or embed them in other contexts for maximum flexibility.
+Each block is modular—allowing you to rearrange, edit, or even embed them in other contexts for maximum flexibility.

 Mastering the Building Blocks